kervinck/gigatron-rom/src/gt1.md

 		break;
 	case NEG:
 	case BCOM:
-		// These operators require their operand in a register besides vAC, and produce a result in vAC.
-We can't
+		// These operators require their operand in a register besides vAC, and produce a result in vAC. rtarget(p, 0, vregw);
-		// represent the former--we'll just spill to ha if the operand is in vAC--but we can handle the latter. setreg(p, wregs[0]);
+		setreg(p, wregs[0]);
 		break;
 	case ADD: